piyushmishra12/Agriculture-Commodities-Price-and-Seasons/README.md

 <img src="compare_prices.gif" class="img-responsive" alt="">

 ### Flagging the Set of APMC-Commodity Clusters that have High Price Fluctuation:
-* The code for the fourth task: [Task Four](https://github.com/itsmepiyush2/Agriculture-Commodities-Price-and-Seasons/blob/master/fluctuations.ipynb)
+* The code for the fourth objective: [here](https://github.com/itsmepiyush2/Agriculture-Commodities-Price-and-Seasons/blob/master/fluctuations.ipynb)

 The basic idea here is to first collect all the sets of APMCs and Commodities that have more than a year's worth of data.
 Then finding how far the data values are spread out by finding the coefficient of variation.
 (Coefficient of variation is simply the ratio of standard deviation and mean) Then sort the APMC-Commodity clusters in decreasing order of coefficient of variation and choose the top few clusters which have the highest coefficients of variation.